MSalman5230/de-task-a/endpoint_load_testing/Load_Testing.md

 # Load Tester for FastAPI Predict Endpoint

 A high-performance load testing tool written in Go that can test your FastAPI `/predict` endpoint and measure requests per second (RPS).
-Also includes a Python version for comparison.
+Also includes a Python version for comparison (Python version not fast enough to call high request per sec).

-## Why Go?

-- **Fast**: Much faster than Python for concurrent HTTP requests
-- **Single Binary**: No dependencies, just one executable file
-- **Easy Distribution**: Cross-compile to all platforms easily
-- **Zero Dependencies**: Uses only Go standard library

 ## Quick Start